 Rens Machielse composes and produces sound and music for moving images such as fiction, documentary and animation in close collaboration with Willem Schneider (Studio Masch).
 Both have long standing and award winning careers as composer and sound designer.
 Rens has a particular interest in projects that offer time and space for experimentation with sound and music in order to deepen the narrative of the moving images, and provide them with an extraordinary soundtrack.
 He has done so in the past with directors such as Nicole van Kilsdonk, Paula van der Oest, Simone de Vries and Pieter-Rim de Kroon.
 His music has been awarded with a.o. the Stemra Music Award and a Gold Medal Best Original Score New York Festivals.
 Examples of his music can be found on SoundCloud.
-Currently Rens and Willem finished the sound track for the short animation film See Me which won the award The Gouden Kalf for the Best Short Film 2020 at the Dutch Film Festival and the Best Dutch Short Award at the Kaboom Festival 2021.
+In 2020 Rens and Willem finished the sound track for the short animation film See Me which won the award The Gouden Kalf for the Best Short Film 2020 at the Dutch Film Festival and the Best Dutch Short Award at the Kaboom Festival 2021.
 See Me was selected for a variety of international film festivals such as the Annecy International Animation Film Festival.
 In 2022 they have worked on two animation films: Balcony Cacophony together with animator Quentin Haberham and producer Chris Stenger from Family Affair Films + FLY together with director Patty Stenger, animator Mackenzie Fincham and producer Peter Lindhout from Spotted Bird.
 FLY was selected at the Dutch Film Festival 2022 for the Best Short Film Award.
 The soundtrack of Balcony Cacophony was nominated for the Peer Raben Music Award 2023.
 In 2023 they worked on the new animated films Love on The Edge and Crumble and they created 'additional sound design' for the feature film Witte Flits.
 In 2024 they will again work on a number of animated films: Coo-rage and Vleestomaat, the successor to the successful See Me.

 Rens Machielse gives guest lectures, master classes and workshops about sound and music for moving images.
 His expertise covers specific topics such as ‘the design process of the sound track’ and ‘the role of the sound track in audiovisual storytelling’.
 Right now, Rens is developing a master class on 'music and sound for animation'.
 In addition, Rens has experience in guiding freelancers and SME’s in setting up and developing their professional practice.
-Based on this experience he developed a specific master class: ‘Entrepreneurship for composers and sound designers in the audiovisual domain’.
 Rens has been teaching at a variety of institutions such as the Film Academy Amsterdam, the Film Academy Baden Württemberg, HKU University of the Arts Utrecht and the Reid School of Music University of Edinburgh.
 In 2020 Rens did a master class at the Master The Sound of Innovation of ArtEZ, and he was keynote speaker at the IMMSANE Zurich 2020 Congress.
 In 2021 and '22 he gave workshops and master classes on composing film music at a.o. the Summerschool Utrecht, at MediaSound Hamburg, and at SAE Auckland, New Zealand.
 More information about his teaching experience can be found in his CV.

 Being the Director of HKU Music and Technology for many years Rens Machielse has gained a lot of experience in developing specific curricula within the field of music and technology.
 In addition he was interim-Director at HKU Design and at HKU Arts and Economics.
 Based on this broad experience he has advised many educational institutions in Vietnam, Macedonia, Indonesia, South-Korea, Switzerland and Lithuania such as the Vietnam National Academy of Music and the Faculty of Music SS.
 Cyril & Methodius University Skopje.
 The major part of these advisory trajectories and related projects were supported by the Dutch Ministry of Foreign Affairs, EP-Nuffic or the European Union.
 Rens is also a recognised peer-reviewer at MusiQue for accreditations of higher music education.
-Other nowadays positions and activities are chairman of the board of Gaudeamus Muziekweek and board member of the MIMM board.
+Other nowadays positions and activities are chairman of the MIMM board and chairman of the board of Sounds Like Touch.
 A general overview can be found in his CV.
-In the past year, Rens advised HKU Theater on the development of a new curriculum and the related organisation.
-At this moment, he is developing the online magazine Private Kitchen about mediamusic together with Loek Dikker and ShortCutz Amsterdam.
+From 2021 on, he is producing for MiMM the online magazine Private Kitchen about mediamusic together with Sebastiaan Donders and ShortCutz Amsterdam.

 info & contact